elbinpallimalilibm/rfcs/RFC-0003-arrow-flight-connector.md

 6. Use each endpoint to obtain a Ticket.
 7. Use the Ticket to obtain a Stream.
 8. Use the Stream to read data.
+    1. Get VectorSchemaRoot from Flight stream
+    2. For each column in the result, build a Block from the FieldVector
+    3. Return a page with all the constructed Blocks.

 #### Query execution using flight